Anchor-head/Vault/Key concepts.md

 > #### $$Entropy = -\sum_{i\in C}p_i*log_2(p_i)$$
 > *Where $C$ represents the set of all classes (in this case, a class stands for a value that the target variable can take) and $p_i$ represents the proportion of class $i$ in the data.*
 >
-> Intuitively, entropy is the expected self-information (in Shannons) of a set, that is, the weighted sum of the Shannon informations of every outcome in the set — hence why a loss of entropy is termed "information gain". ^entropy
+> >[!tip] Intuitively, entropy is the expected self-information (in Shannons) of a set, that is, the weighted sum of the Shannon informations of every outcome in the set — hence why a loss of entropy is termed "information gain". ^entropy

 >[!info] Gini coefficient
 >The Gini coefficient is a measure of the degree of impurity or diversity in a set; it approaches 1 as impurity increases, and is 0 for a perfectly pure set.